 It is from our experience that we maintain that the best way to develop solutions to problems where emerging technology has advantages, is to use it in practice.
 By encouraging our customers not to get caught up in the immaturity of the technology, we have found that it is through experimentation which will likely lead to the discovery of new opportunities to design new business models and form alliances across industries, government and other jurisdictions.

 We deliver a phased and agile approach to software development and adheres to the standards set by the Australian Digital Transformation Agency.
 We are an approved registered technology seller on the Australian Government's procurement platform: the Digital Transformation Agency Marketplace.

 Government transaction services are a substantial area of interaction and engagement between citizens and the private sector.
-As such, the efficiency of these services delivery is directly related to the level of citizens’ satisfactions with government bodies and governments around the world are continuously trying to find ways to improve their services delivery while cut costs down at the same time.
+As such, the efficiency of the delivery of these services is directly related to the level of citizens’ satisfactions with government bodies and governments around the world are continuously trying to find ways to improve the way they deliver services while cutting costs down at the same time.

 Governments need to shift away from building systems over 3-5 years that cost tens of millions of dollars and replace “heavily paper-based” systems that have “limited self-serve options”.
 The solution is to shift to digital platforms providing a single data market-place for government and private sector to build a data economy and maximising transparency, privacy and security to create civic trust.